How to Create GCP Schedule Job with Terraform

 Start Deployment

-First, go to the folder has above terraform files, run this command to initialize terraform from gcp cloud bucket to download state files.
+First, go to the folder containing the above Terraform files and run this command to initialize Terraform and download state files from the GCP Cloud Storage bucket:

 terraform init

-This command will start a new workspace with test, if not exist then will save the state to the cloud bucket.
+This command will create a new workspace called test.
+If it does not exist, the state will be saved to the cloud bucket:

 terraform workspace new test